 To make these conversations easier and provide objective, trusted financial advice, an encouraging 22 million Americans began working with a financial advisor for the first time during the pandemic.

 “A financial advisor can help facilitate these conversations making things a little easier as family members navigate financial concerns, intergenerational needs and end-of-life financial considerations,” added Carnie.
 “To leave the legacy you desire, it’s essential to have a strategy and seek out trusted advice from a financial professional.”

 For more information on this research, visit The new retirement.

 This nationally representative survey was conducted online within the United States by The Harris Poll on behalf of Edward Jones and Age Wave from August 12-16, 2021, among 2,020 U.S. adults ages 18 and older.
 Results were weighted where necessary to bring them into line with their actual proportions in the population.

-Edward Jones, a FORTUNE 500 firm headquartered in St. Louis, provides financial services in the U.S. and, through its affiliate, in Canada.
+Edward Jones is a leading financial services firm in the U.S. and through its affiliate in Canada.
 Every aspect of the firm's business, from the investments its financial advisors offer to the location of its branch offices caters to individual investors.
 The firm's nearly 19,000 financial advisors serve more than 7 million clients with a total of $1.7 trillion in assets under care.
 The Edward Jones website is www.edwardjones.com, and its recruiting Web site is www.careers.edwardjones.com.
 Member SIPC.